dclelland/3LED/README.md

 ---

-Just a quick note: 3LED itself is a paid app, but I provide the source code free of charge as a learning resource.
+Just a quick note: While 3LED is on the App Store, I provide the source code free of charge as a learning resource.
 I ask that you kindly don't put clones of 3LED in the App Store.